caonamshynd20122000/KTMDT_FINAL_PROJECT/README.md

 # FINAL_PROJECT_KTMDT
 FINAL_PROJECT_KTMDT
-This is a project for the course Electronic Circuit Engineering Our team includes:
+This is a project for the course Electronic Circuit Engineering.<br>
+Our team includes:
 1. 21200055	Nguyen Tran Anh Dat
 2. 21200144	Cao Van Nam